minh-tech/ArpSpoofing-MinhTech/README.md

 # ArpSpoofing-Script
-Type these command line to start:
+Type these command lines to start:

 chmod a+x arpspf.py